Nishant-Karlupia/wordle/README.md

-yellor: letter exists but at another position
+yellow: letter exists but at another position